 - Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: over 4 years ago, Male, Age: 61, Stage Recurrent

 - View this journey (3 Experiences)

 - Patient: Bladder Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 4 years ago, Male, Age: 60, Stage Recurrent
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 4 years ago, Male, Age: 60, Stage Recurrent

 - View this journey (4 Experiences)

 Oh No (Cancer is back/Recurred ): Completed BCG treatments and went back to my doctor for the first checkup after the last dose.
 It broke my heart when he told me that there were more tumors and that they would have to be removed.
 So, now I'm waiting for the hospital to call and schedule the next round of surgery.